rishabhdas1006/collab-ai/README.md

-Here’s a detailed GitHub README for your project **Collab AI**:

----

 # Collab AI

 CollabAI is a cutting-edge collaboration platform that seamlessly integrates AI with real-time collaboration tools to enhance team productivity and innovation.
 Built with Next.js, React.js, and Tailwind CSS, CollabAI offers intelligent content generation, real-time comments and notifications, and seamless authentication and organization management.